MarceloBRj1/destcert/README.md

 Your assignment is to create a simple To-Do application with a frontend powered by Angular and a backend using Next.js and Prisma.
 The project is divided into two main folders: `frontend` and `backend`.

+You are expected to download or clone this project, create your own private git repo and add matheus@destcert.com as a member.

 ### Frontend

 - The `frontend` folder contains a starter application built with Angular.